 Soukaina is currently a graduate student working on her Masters of Art in Women, Gender & Sexuality Studies (WGST).
 She earned her English Linguistics and Culture degree at Ibn Tofail University in Morocco.
 She is currently involved with: the International Center community, Oasis Organization, Women 4 Women Student Board, Peace & Justice group, Fulbright Alumnus and Health Equity & Rightful Treatment.
 She enjoys traveling, dancing and learning about new cultures.

 “I'm very honored and excited to be a part of the Women's Center Team!
 I'm looking forward to a year full of fun learning, helping each other, growing and fighting for peace and justice."

 Work Study Students

-The U of L Women’s Center employs a number of work study students during the year.
+The U of L Women’s Center employs a number of federal work study students during the year.
 They design flyers and other promotional material for the office, represent the office at various tabling events and meetings, work on committees and also develop a project of interest that would also meet the mission of the center.